iceflyer3/angular-overlay-manager/angular-overlay-manager/README.md

 ```

-Import the AngularOverlayManagerService, the overlay configuration classes, and the enums that contain the configuration options into the component that will open the overlay.
+Import the `AngularOverlayManagerService`, the overlay configuration classes, and the enums that contain the configuration options into the component that will open the overlay.
 ```typescript

 import {